lastsky/DDPS-documentation/docs/contributing.md

 ## Style

+Look at existing code to get a good feel for the patterns we use.

-* Two spaces, not tabs
+  * please use tabs not space
-* Trailing newline at end of source files
   * No editor-specific cruft in source code or `.gitignore`
-* Code should follow our accepted style guides (coming soon)

-Look at existing code to get a good feel for the patterns we use.

 ## Using Git appropriately